azar84/saas-marketing-360/README.md

 ## 🔄 Recent Changes

-This template was created by cleaning up a full CMS system to focus only on admin panel functionality.
-See `ADMIN_PANEL_CLEANUP_SUMMARY.md` for detailed information about what was removed and what remains.
+This platform was created by adapting a comprehensive CMS system into a focused SaaS marketing solution.
+See `ADMIN_PANEL_CLEANUP_SUMMARY.md` for detailed information about the evolution.

 ---